Feeding Tampa Bay & PSTA drive away hunger with new mobile pantry

 The grocery store on wheels will bring free food to neighborhoods.

-Commuters on the PSTA buses can check out its first stop at the PSTA Offices on Tuesday from 9 to 11 a.m.
+Commuters on the PSTA buses can checked out its first stop at the PSTA Offices on Tuesday from 9 to 11 a.m.

-The food truck is parked at 3201 Scherer Dr in St. Petersburg.

 CLICK HERE to learn more about Feeding Tampa Bay and PSTA mobile pantries.